Jon-Westbrook/Patternlab-Design-System-for-Client/source/_patterns/02-modules/M4-Latest-News-Preview.md

 ---

 - attibution has optional time stamp
-- CTA links to T04 scoped for “News & Views” with appropriate filters pre-selected
+- CTA links to T04 scoped for new articles, with appropriate filters pre-selected